balandinodidonato/MyoMapper/README.md

 Eg.

-To change cc values of Myo accelleration values you have to open the `myoAcceleration.pde` file
+To change cc values of Myo acceleration values you have to open the `myoAcceleration.pde` file

 `open <path>/<to>/MyoMusic/MyoMusic/myoAcceleration.pde`